CSIS-iLab/southbound/src/content/about.md

     title: Special Thanks
     content:
       - |-
+        One sentence along the lines of: “We would like to thank those who helped bring this report to the web” list of people/organizations who made the website possible

         #### CSIS iDeas Lab
-        The printed and digital versions of this report are products of the Andreas C. Dracopoulos iDeas Lab, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.
+        The printed and digital versions of this report are products of the  <a href="https://www.csis.org/programs/dracopoulos-ideas-lab" class="icon-external" target="_blank" rel="nofollow noreferrer">Andreas C. Dracopoulos iDeas Lab</a>, the in-house digital, multimedia, and design agency at the Center for Strategic and International Studies.

 ---